maf946/IST-220-Labs/Lab4/Lab4Instructions.md

 ## Section 3: TCP Port Scanning with a Friend

 In this section, you’ll be working with a friend (or at least a classmate… somebody other than yourself).
-You’ll use a port scan to find the TCP server on your friend’s virtual machine, then connect to it.
+You’ll use a port scan to find the TCP server on your friend’s machine, then connect to it.
 (And the friend will do the same, vice-versa; this lab is still an individual assignment).

 First, some table stakes: